Disappearance of Larry Griffin: Memory

 In 1986, Breandán Ó hEithir, a journalist and broadcaster, passed through Stradbally.
 He was recognised by a man in the street, and when passing Whelan's, said to the man, "was it upstairs or downstairs it happened?"
 The man replied, "I think it might be a good idea if you fuck off out of here".
-In the early 1990s, the broadcaster, Cathal O'Shannon tried to make a TV programme about the case, but RTÉ turned it down because James Whelan was still alive and likely to sue for libel.
+In the early 1990s, the broadcaster Cathal O'Shannon tried to make a TV programme about the case, but RTÉ turned it down because James Whelan was still alive and likely to sue for libel.
 O'Shannon reported that he "was almost run out of Stradbally and received two threats of legal action from the Whelan family" while researching the case.

 Tadhg Ó Dúshláine has written an unpublished account of the case.
 He requested access to Garda files many times without success.
-On 14 September 2009, RTÉ broadcast CSÍ - The Missing Postman, researched by Fachtna Ó Drisceoil and Ó Dúshlaine and drewing on original witness statements from the National Archives of Ireland, particularly that of Jim Fitzgerald.
+On 14 September 2009, RTÉ broadcast CSÍ - The Missing Postman, researched by Fachtna Ó Drisceoil and Ó Dúshlaine and drawing on original witness statements from the National Archives of Ireland, particularly that of Jim Fitzgerald.
 A few days before the broadcast, the Garda Commissioner announced that all Garda files on the case would be made available.
 There were 5,000-10,000 pages in the file, but no physical objects which might have provided DNA evidence.
 Information from these files was incorporated into Ó Drisceoil's 2011 book The Missing Postman. Ó Drisceoil concludes that the Gardaí at the time failed to cross-check Jim Fitzgerald's statement with other witness statements which would have strongly indicated that he was not in Whelan's when he said he was. Ó Drisceoil believes that the statement taken by Superintendent Hunt from Fitzgerald after he moved to Galway is more accurate than the first one, and that Fitzgerald did indeed get a secondhand account of what happened from Tommy Corbett, who had heard it from Patrick Cunningham. Ó Drisceoil believes that there was an altercation in Whelan's involving Larry Griffin, in which he was either killed outright or injured and taken across the road to the Garda barracks, where he later stumbled out of bed and fell down the stairs to his death.
 The people involved decided to cover up his death to protect their jobs and positions of power.
 Patrick Whelan was already in financial difficulty and losing his licence would have been a disaster.
 Cashin and the two Gardaí, Dullea and Murphy, would have lost their jobs if it was found that they had been drinking illegally.

 On the 27th December 2019, a memorial plaque in tribute to Larry Griffin was unveiled at the former post office in Kilmacthomas.
 This was organised by An Post, with members of his family in attendance.